goldloti2/simple-discord-bot/README.md

 - Add since_id so that the twitter query can start from the last tweets it gets
 - If the subscription channel is deleted, the query will be deleted when update
 - Fix some message displaying bugs
+- Remove json from requirement.txt since it is the built-in module

+2021/06/25
+- Reduce some redundant code in cmds/twitter.py and twitter/twitter_class.py
+- Add Windows cmd / Linux bash script for setting up the environment